rolfoberholzer/ch-epr-adr-ppq/docs/3_UseCases.md

 Policy set(s) based on template 303 and referencing this representative shall be updated.

-**UC303-3: The patient wants to withdraw permissions of representative**
+**UC303-3: The patient wants to withdraw permissions of a representative**

 Policy set(s) based on template 303 and referencing this representative shall be deleted.